Specification

 • To solve this type error you will need to match on the result, which should fix both type error and behavior

-Review example: with partial parameters applied, remainder types hint at what is needed.
+Review example: with partial parameters applied, the remaining types hint at what is still needed.

 let l = [[3;3]; [4;4]; [22;17]] in